chinamike65/hugo-tuolesi/content/book5/book5en.md

 5. Chief Disciple Shariputra

-Shariputra is also called Shariputra.
+Shariputra is also called Sariputra.
 In the Heart Sutra translated by Master Kumarajiva, he is called Shariputra.
-In other scriptures taught by Buddha, he is called Shariputra, and he is one of the chief disciples of Buddha.
+In other scriptures taught by Buddha, he is called Sariputra, and he is one of the chief disciples of Buddha.

 Buddha Shakyamuni has two great disciples, Shariputra is the first in wisdom, and Maudgalyāyana the first in supernatural powers.